The Warm Home Discount: 2022 / 2023 updates

 High Energy Costs Criteria

-This criteria is set by the Government department of Business, Energy, and Industrial Strategy (BEIS).
-They will use data from the Valutations Office Agency (VOA) - another Government department - to identify households which are likely to have high energy costs.
+This criteria is set by the Government department of Department for Energy Security & Net Zero (DESNZ).
+They will use data from the Valuations Office Agency (VOA) - another Government department - to identify households which are likely to have high energy costs.

 The VOA will use the following benchmarks for this: